 Nivia Marrero Rolón was born and raised in Jayuya Puerto Rico.
 She holds a BA in Theatre Education from the University of Puerto Rico and an MA in Applied Theatre from The School of Professional Studies in New York City.
 She works as an Early Childhood and Elementary Spanish and theater teacher.
 Nivia has also worked with the Latino youth of New York exploring themes of cultural identity through theatre.

-Liz is an artist and activist based in NYC.
+Liz is best known for her poem "Why I was Late Today and Will Probably Always be Late as a Black Woman" featured in The Huffington Post.
 She holds both a B.A. and M.F.A. from Brown University where she was a graduate teaching fellow in the Theatre Arts department as well as the recipient of the Davis Wickham Prize for Excellence in Playwriting.
-She has studied theatre and dance abroad at the London Dramatic Academy and the Yeredon Center for Malian Arts.
-Liz is a joker-in-training with TONYC, an assistant teaching artist with Opening Act and a lead teaching artist with The Other Side. lizmorganonline.com
+She has studied theatre and dance abroad as well at the London Dramatic Academy and the Yeredon Center for Malian Arts where she facilitated The Communal Bowl Conference on malnutrition and the arts.
+Liz recently joined the Planned Parenthood Activist Council.
+She has been a joker with TONYC since 2015, and has worked as a teaching artist with Opening Act, The Other Side and People's Theatre Project. lizmorganonline.com

 Raquel Almazan, Joker